“If you have a medical problem, it’s because you’re not on a particular drug.”

 Now, I had been already been deliberate about my diet.
 [Link at end of essay.]
 My diet for the prior two years consisted of meat, fish, green vegetables, occasional nuts and berries, and the very rare fruit, and this diet was specifically devoid of added sugar, all grains, 20th-century processed vegetables oils, and most carbohydrates.

 I proceeded to experiment with a ‘carnivore’ diet consisting of exclusively beef, butter, seafood, and salt.
-Soon I added a daily serving of beef liver, too.
+Soon I added a daily serving of ruminant (beef/lamb) liver, too.
 Within two to three months the acne on my back was nearly gone.
 Acne had also also nearly resolved on one side of my face but not the other, so I hypothesized that my remaining acne was related to not replacing my pillowcase often enough.
 I began to change my pillowcase daily and the acne on the other side of my face improved, too.

 My current hypotheses for what caused my acne:

-This could also explain why I didn’t notice much change until two months in, because only after the first month did I begin consuming a few ounces of beef liver daily.
+This could also explain why I didn’t notice much change until two months in, because only after the first month did I begin consuming a few ounces of liver daily.

 For whatever reason I had the hunch that vitamin A was related to skin health.
-Particularly, vitamin A is extremely concentrated in beef liver, but hard to find in essentially all other foods.
+Particularly, vitamin A is extremely concentrated in liver, but hard to find in essentially all other foods.

-Furthermore, while my acne was first nearly-completely clear by about 2020 December 1, it seemed to come back when I stopped eating beef liver.
+Furthermore, while my acne was first nearly-completely clear by about 2020 December 1, it seemed to come back when I stopped eating liver.
 I was eating liver often until mid January when I ran out, and within just a few days my acne came back.
-A week later I started eating beef liver again and it cleared up.
-This is merely observational of course, and the reason I stopped eating beef liver had to do with travel, so that could also be related.
+A week later I started eating liver again and it cleared up.
+This is merely observational of course, and the reason I stopped eating liver had to do with travel, so that could also be related.

-So my strongest suspicion is that my acne was caused by a nutrient deficiency, cured by something in beef liver.
+So my strongest suspicion is that my acne was caused by a nutrient deficiency, cured by something in liver.

-Alternatively, it could’ve been cured not by eating beef liver, but by eating more, or higher quality, red meat in general.
+Alternatively, it could’ve been cured not by eating liver, but by eating more, or higher quality, red meat in general.
 In my previous diet I ate a pound of ground beef every few days, but now I eat about a pound a day of any number of different cuts of steak, in addition to more salmon and seafood.

 The main group removed from my diet was green vegetables.
 I could have been having a relatively mild immune reaction to vegetables.
 [See Mikhaila Peterson’s story if this possibility is unfamiliar to you.]